theandrew168/pg2s3/README.md

 On an Ubuntu server, these tools are contained within the package `postgresql-client-<version>` based on the major version of PostgreSQL being used.

 ## Configuration
-Configuration for pg2s3 is handle exclusively through environment variables.
+Configuration for pg2s3 is handled exclusively through environment variables.
 This leaves out the need for config files, command line parameters, and the precedence rules that exist between them.
 Note that the S3 bucket defined by `PG2S3_S3_BUCKET_NAME` must be created outside of this tool.